Renaissance Man of the 20th Century

 Publishing, studying the mysteries, learning astrology, meeting a teacher and fellow philosopher all relate to the 9th house, home of Rudhyar's Chiron and South Node.

-He met Marc Edmund Jones in 1931 and became a member of his astrology group, the 'Sabian Assembly'.
+Rudhyar met astrologer Marc Edmund Jones whose group was known as the 'Sabian Assembly'.
+In 1931, Jones published work on the 'Sabian Symbols' a set of 360 symbols for the degrees of the zodiac.
+This material was shared with Rudhyar, who later went on to write his own interpretations of the symbols in the book 'Astrological Mandala'.
 During the years that followed, Rudhyar immersed himself in the philosophical works of Carl Jung, Henri Bergson, Roberto Assagioli whom he befriended, and Jan Smuts, who first articulated the notion of 'holism' which dove-tailed with Rudhyar's early understanding of the cyclic nature of life and time.
 In 1933, Rudhyar's astrological work came to the attention of Paul Clancy, whose magazine 'The American Astrologer' was a seminal influence in bringing astrology to the attention of a wider public.
 Soon Rudhyar was writing two or three long articles monthly, the beginning of an outpouring of material as inspirational as it was prolific.
 In the late 1930s, Rudhyar's career as an artist also blossomed.

 After several previous marriages, Rudhyar's was married to Leyla Raёl in March 1977.
 During his final years, Progressed Sun would conjunct natal Jupiter in the 7th house, a fitting signature for the final magnificent expression and consolidation of his astrological legacy, supported by a loving wife.
 He died peacefully on 13.9.1985, accompanied by three planetary stations, with transiting Jupiter completing a grand trine with his Pluto and MC.
 The very Heavens paid their respects to one who had so elegantly voiced their meaning, for the benefit of us all: